uazhlt-ms-program/technical-tutorial-wmsun/index.md

 Initially, I planned to use the data from [The NCBI Disease Corpus](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/).
 However, I decided to use a much [smaller and simpler corpus](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03834-6) to demonstrate the process while finishing the data preprocessing for the NCBI Disease Corpus.

 ### This tutorial will cover:
-1. Installation of SpaCy.
+1. Installation of spaCy.
 2. Preprocessing of the training data.
 3. Model training for the custom NER task
 4. Model testing using test data

 Now, let's get started!

-### Installation of SpaCy
+### Installation of spaCy
-You can use PIP install in the Python console by typing:
+You can use PIP install to set up spaCyin the Python console by typing:
 ```markdown
 pip install -U pip setuptools wheel
 pip install -U spacy
 ```

+### Training data preprocessing
+The training and test data are tsv files.
+For spaCy to work, the data need to be converted to binary format that